danank92/NOLO-Driver-For-Windows/README.md

 ## Release Notes
 NOLO Driver for Windows 0.8.0 update

-1. Fix memory problems.
+1. Fixed the memory leak problem.
-2. Fix the conflict between NOLO and Riftcat.
+2. Fixed the conflict of NOLO driver and RiftCat so the NOLO driver won't crash when RiftCat starts.